-Sheryn Clothier’s top 10 strategies for the ultimate lifestyle block
+Sheryn Dean’s top 10 strategies for the ultimate lifestyle block

-It’s not luck, it is hard work and the right skill set that makes holistic living on the land the ultimate lifestyle.
+It’s not luck, it’s hard work and the right skill set that makes holistic living on the land the ultimate lifestyle.

 What: self-sufficiency teacher, tree cropper, organic farmer

 Sheryn Dean produces more organic food than she can eat her block, only lacking seafood and wine.
 During her stint as the editor for the NZ Tree Crops Association journal she collected and catalogued over 200 food-producing plants.
 Some she hopes she will never be hungry enough to want to eat but she enjoys the challenge of growing everything from almonds to wasabi.
 Always an animal person, she has an integrated system that includes everything except goats (they eat her trees), horses (unproductive), and alpacas (too many neck chops).
 She now hosts courses teaching a wide variety of the skills needed to holistically live from the land through her Learn about Living Sustainably courses.

 I am so lucky.
 So very, very lucky.